Patient Participation Groups (PPG)

 This survey is designed to be completed by a PPG chair or practice staff at the GP surgery, to help us understand the role and structure of their PPG.
 Through Involvement we can help signpost patients to these groups and get more people involved in shaping better healthcare together.

 This important piece of work can only happen with your collaboration.
 We urge you to spare a few minutes to help us understand more about your PPG group - perhaps you already have a well-established group or need help in setting one up, tell us through the survey – we are here to help!

 If you have any questions please do not hesitate to contact us at NHSCMCSU.Involve [at] nhs.net

-Have your say about maternity services in West Norfolk
+Have your say on maternity services in West Norfolk

-If you would like to see how your feedback is used and have a direct say in how services are developed, come along to one of our meetings in the Brancaster Outpatients Area at Queen Elizabeth Hospital.
-Anyone can join, as long as they or someone close to them have been involved with the maternity services.
-This can include: mothers, fathers, grandparents, aunts and uncles.
-Expenses can be claimed for childcare that is provided by a registered childcare provider.
-Parking Fees and Travel Expenses are reimbursed (eg, Bus Fare, Mileage, Taxi Fare).
+If you would like to see how your feedback is used and have a direct say in how services are developed, come along to one of the meetings in the Brancaster Outpatients Area at Queen Elizabeth Hospital.
+Anyone can come, as long as they or someone close to them have been involved with the maternity services.
+This can include: mothers, fathers, grandparents, aunts, uncles and doulas.
+Free hospital parking is available and travel costs are reimbursed (e.g. Bus Fare, Mileage, Taxi Fare).
+Expenses can also be claimed for childcare that is provided by a registered childcare provider.

-For more information or meeting dates please contact Tasha, the MSLC Support Officer on 01362 698216 or by emailing Tasha.higgins [at] communityactionnorfolk.org.uk
+For more information or meeting dates please contact Tasha, the Maternity Voices Support Officer on 01362 698216 or by emailing Tasha.higgins [at] communityactionnorfolk.org.uk